 Wave picking is a variation of batch and zone picking that is particularly useful for large warehouses that regularly receive multiple high-volume orders.
 Orders are grouped into sets or waves according to factors like customer location, order frequency, order type, picking zones, delivery date, etc. Workers simultaneously pick SKUs from multiple zones and forward them for sorting and consolidation into individual shipments.
 Waves are assigned to pickers and schedules to maximize efficiency.

 With zone picking, the warehouse is divided into zones and dedicated workers are assigned to each zone.
 Workers fulfill orders by going through the pick list and retrieving SKUs stored in their zone.
 Once all the items in that zone have been picked, the order carton is passed to other zones.
 In this way, SKUs are picked and passed from zone to zone and packed for shipping in a central consolidation location.
 This picking system significantly reduces travel time through fulfillment centers since workers stay within their assigned zones when picking items.
+For more information, read about the differences between zone and wave picking.

 Types of automated warehouse order picking systems